Affordable

 EN 14683 Test Methods

-1. Bacterial Filtration Efficiency (BFE)
+Bacterial Filtration Efficiency (BFE) Test

 The BFE test is performed to determine the resistance of the mask materials and components to bacterial penetration.

-Test Requirements and Conditions:
+Test requirements and conditions

-Mandatory test microorganisms – Staphylococcus aureus ATCC 6538.
+Mandatory test microorganisms: Staphylococcus aureus (ATCC 6538).

-• A specimen of recommended size is clamped between a six-stage cascade impactor and an aerosol chamber.
+• A specimen of the recommended size is clamped between a six-stage cascade impactor and an aerosol chamber.

-• Aerosolized bacterial suspension (Staphylococcus aureus) is introduced into the aerosol chamber and drawn through the mask material and the cascade impactor under vacuum.
-The petri plates in cascade impactor collect any aerosolized bacteria which pass through the mask material.
+• The aerosolized bacterial suspension (Staphylococcus aureus) is introduced into the aerosol chamber and drawn through the mask material and the cascade impactor under vacuum.

-• All the plates are incubated at 37 °C for 20 to 52 h.
+• All the plates are incubated at 37 °C for 20 to 52 hours.

-2. Breathability (differential pressure) Test
+Breathability (differential pressure) Test

 Method for determination of Breathability (differential pressure)